 You can always go for a more creative look and try other articles of clothing like tutu skirts, beanies, headdresses, and wings.

 Unleash your creativity.
 Clients hire a professional photographer for newborn shoots because they are after quality and expertise.
-Aside from blankets, toys, stuffed animals, and letterboard announcements are among the most popular props for a newborn photoshoot.
+Aside from blankets, toys, stuffed animals, and letterboard announcements are among the most popular newborn photography props.

 If you are a fan of a certain book or show, bring out your memorabilia and use those as props for a themed shoot.
 Another idea is to surround the baby with flowers or leaves.
 Just make sure that the props won’t harm or agitate the baby–safety comes first!